ThePrimeagen/fem-htmx/lessons/02-htmx-basics/C-deleting-and-events.md

 <br/>

 ### Lets update our html
-lets add the delete icon above to the address book to delete it!
+lets add the delete icon next to an address to delete it!

 * don't forget to wrap the svg in a div and do closest div, then .contact, then the fix :)